A practical guide to Gorgias round robin for support teams

 -

-Assigning Teams: First, you’ll assign one or more of your support teams to a specific call queue.
-This just tells Gorgias who is eligible to get calls from that phone number.
+Assigning teams: First, you’ll assign one or more of your support teams to a specific call queue.
+This tells Gorgias which agents are eligible to receive calls.

 -

-Ringing Behavior: This is where the magic happens.
+Ringing behavior: This is where the logic is set.
 Admins can choose "Round-robin" to ring agents one by one or "Broadcast" to ring everyone simultaneously.

 -

-Ring Time: You can also decide how long a call should ring for one agent before the system gives up and moves on to the next person in line.
+Ring time: You can decide how long a call should ring for one agent before the system moves on to the next person in line.

-This setup makes sure incoming calls are offered to the agent who’s been idle the longest, which helps spread the phone support workload evenly.
+This setup ensures incoming calls are offered to the agent who’s been idle the longest, which helps spread the workload evenly across the team.

 Using rules and teams for Gorgias round robin

-For other channels like email or chat, getting that round-robin effect takes a little more creativity with Gorgias's Rules engine.
+For other channels like email or chat, setting up a round-robin effect is easy with the Gorgias rules engine.

 Here’s what that process generally looks like: